coderefinery/manuals/director.md

 - Start the course on the "title card"
 - Switch to gallery view for introduction
 - Switch to screenshare (and adjust PiP size) during teaching
-- Share HackMD during the break and then make PiP size zero
+- Share Notes during the break and then make PiP size zero
 - Repeat for next courses.

 The available controls include: